cibi-p/Learnings/Digital Logic VLSI/e-con_systems.md

 1. XOR Gate produce one if the number of 1 is odd (ex: suppose for 3 input, XOR output will be 1 if the count of 1's in the input is odd)

 ## Chaper 3: Gate-Level Minimization

+## Chapter 4: Combinational Logic

+Logic circuits for digital systems may be combinational or sequential.
+A combinational circuit consists of logic gates whose outputs at any time are determined from only the present combination of inputs.

+## Properties